AckerlyXu/heima/articles/cloud-services/cloud-services-update-azure-service.md

 ## Rollback of an update
 Azure provides flexibility in managing services during an update by letting you initiate additional operations on a service, after the initial update request is accepted by the Azure Fabric Controller.
 A rollback can only be performed when an update (configuration change) or upgrade is in the **in progress** state on the deployment.
 An update or upgrade is considered to be in-progress as long as there is at least one instance of the service which has not yet been updated to the new version.
 To test whether a rollback is allowed, check the value of the RollbackAllowed flag, returned by [Get Deployment](https://msdn.microsoft.com/zh-cn/library/azure/ee460804.aspx) and [Get Cloud Service Properties](https://msdn.microsoft.com/zh-cn/library/azure/ee460806.aspx) operations, is set to true.

+> [!NOTE]
-> [AZURE.NOTE] It only makes sense to call Rollback on an **in-place** update or upgrade because VIP swap upgrades involve replacing one entire running instance of your service with another.
+> It only makes sense to call Rollback on an **in-place** update or upgrade because VIP swap upgrades involve replacing one entire running instance of your service with another.

 Rollback of an in-progress update has the following effects on the deployment: